 You can see the dramatic results of ready-made maturity in gardens at popular flower shows.
 Big plants create an effect you’d normally have to wait years to achieve, but many people have no time to garden or don’t want to grow everything from scratch.
-For instant impact, big plants are ideal.
-They will make an empty space feel like an established Eden, and they’re fantastic for providing statement focal points, for screening unattractive eyesores as well as to create shade and shelter.
+For instant impact on a garden design, big plants are ideal.
+They will make an empty space feel like an established Eden, and they’re fantastic for providing statement focal points, for screening unattractive eyesores, and for creating shade and improving privacy in your garden.
+Follow Matt James's tips for helping mature plants thrive – and making your garden fabulous.

 It is possible to buy a mature plant of almost anything you can think of, but it’s not necessary to buy everything big.
 Large trees, evergreen shrubs, conifers, palms, hedging and huge bamboos should be first choice, as well as tree ferns and topiary; all are relatively slow-growing and important structural plants.
 Don’t waste money on huge herbaceous perennials, ferns or ornamental grasses, unless instant impact is key.
 Small plants establish more readily, bulking up to sizeable specimens in one or two seasons.
 Avoid huge climbers, except those trained on trellis or in broad flat fan shapes.
 Again, smaller plants grow fast.